 Stand with your feet hip-width apart and hold your dumbbells in your hands, hanging in front of your thighs with your palms toward your legs.
 Bend your knees slightly and lean forward slowly sliding your weights along your legs down to the floor (or as far as you can reach).
 Pushing through your heels, lift yourself back up to a standing position and squeeze your glutes.
 Repeat this motion for 10 reps, keeping your core tight.
 Start light and increase your dumbbell weight as the exercise gets easier.

 Sit on the ground with your knees bent, leaning back slightly.
 Start without a weight in your hands and work up to holding a dumbbell.
 Engage your core and rotate your upper body as far to one side as you can, touching your hands (or weight) to the ground.
-Then rotate your upper body as far as you can to the other side, touching your hands (or weight) to the ground.
+Then do the rotation as far as you can to the opposite side, touching your hands (or weight) to the ground.
 Repeat this exercise 10-20 times in each direction.

 Start standing on your left foot.
 Squat slightly and hop as far as you can directly to your right, leading with and landing on your right foot.
-Soften the impact of the jump by bending your right leg slightly as you land.
-Try not to touch your left foot to the ground as you land and immediately jump back the other way, landing on your left leg in the same slightly squatted position.
-Jump back and forth 10-20 times in each direction, keeping your core tight to maintain your balance as you go.
+Soften the impact of the jump by bending your right leg and ankle slightly as you land.
+Try not to touch your left foot to the ground as you land and immediately jump back the other way, landing on your left leg and bending your left knee in the same slightly squatted position.
+Jump back and forth on a single leg 10-20 times in each direction, keeping your core tight to maintain your balance as you go.

 Start in a push-up position with your forearms flat on the ground and elbows directly under your shoulders.
-Keep your back flat, your core tight, and your neck in line with your spine.
+Keep your back fat, your abs tight, and your neck in line with your spine.
 Hold this position for 30 seconds.
 You can increase the length of this exercise as you get stronger.

 Lie on the ground on one of your sides.
 Lift your hips and upper body off the ground so your body makes one straight line.
 The forearm your weight is on should be flat on the ground with your elbow under your shoulder.
 Your feet should be stacked one on top of the other.
 Don’t let your hips drop, and hold this position for 30 seconds.
 Then, switch to the other side and repeat.
 Increase the length of your hold as you get stronger.
 For an extra challenge, reach your free hand toward the sky then rotate your torso toward the ground and reach your free hand under you then back up to the sky, rotating back to the original position.